bugbyte/deployer/README.md

-A story about this tool is posted at <http://techlab.bugbyte.nl/frameworks/automated-deployment>.
+A story about this tool is posted at [Bugbyte Techlab](http://techlab.bugbyte.nl/frameworks/automated-deployment).

+INSTALLATION

+The easiest way is to use Composer:

+    {
+        "require": {
+            "bugbyte/deployer": "1.0.*"
+        },
+        "minimum-stability": "dev"
+    }

+USAGE

+See [example.php](https://github.com/bugbyte/deployer/blob/master/example.php) for a simple setup.

 TODO

-- documentation on how to use this tool (for now, see example.php)
+- proper documentation on how to use this tool
 - documentation on requirements (php, ssh, rsync, etc.)
-- translate everything to English (we're a Dutch company)
+- finish translating everything from Dutch to English
 - clean up the output during deployment